 Leadership Development

-For campers who completed grades 9 & 10.
+For campers who complete grades 9 or 10 in June 2025.

 Program Goals and Learning Outcomes

-Camp Thunderbird’s Leadership Development (LD) Program gives youth an opportunity to develop outdoor adventure skills in a supportive and safety-oriented environment.
+Camp Thunderbird’s Leadership Development (LD) Program allows youth to learn outdoor adventure skills in a supportive and safety-oriented environment.
 Learning outcomes include self-discovery, group dynamics and management, working with children, and technical skills for successful wilderness travel… all key ingredients in developing well-rounded outdoor leaders.
 We do this through in-person practice supported by highly trained and experienced Y staff.
 Campers face experiential challenges together, work through these with their peers, and are encouraged to think about how their actions affect others.
-Counsellors help the group find solutions using democratic and/or consensus-based decision-making tools to work toward outcomes that benefit every member.
+Counselors help the group find solutions using democratic and/or consensus-based decision-making tools to work toward outcomes that benefit every member.
 Through deliberate practice of the Y core values of honesty, respect, caring, responsibility, and inclusiveness, this program supports youth by building interpersonal skills, greater empathy, confidence, and resilience for their future challenges.
 It is often referred to as “life-changing”.

 LD Base Camp